Drop-Pod/didactic-enigma/content/About/bennett.md

 ## Confidently blazing a trail

+> You can’t make decisions based on fear and the possibility of what might happen.
+– Michelle Obama

-I plan to update this with a detailed biography but the quick summary is as follows:
+I plan to update this soon with a detailed biography but the quick summary is as follows:

 1. Very successful public sector career, currently a supervisor for the [White House Presidential Innovation Fellowship Program](https://presidentialinnovationfellows.gov/) and deeply believe in the value of public service and improving the government to equitably serve everyone.
 I am proud of my work in the public sector but all views on this website are my own,